prernanaga/Automated-Penetration-Testing-Framework/README.md

 => Generate Report and Log Activities:
 Finally, it will compile a detailed report and log all activities throughout the testing process.

+# Timeouts of each script:

+These are the maximum time taken -

+1. SQL Map: 1200
+2. Nmap: 600
+3. Exploitation: 1200
+4. Post-exploitation: 1200